List: New restrictions in San Diego County

-SAN DIEGO — A rising COVID-19 case rate has caused San Diego County to fall back into the most-restrictive tier on the state’s reopening system.
+SAN DIEGO — A rising COVID-19 case rate caused San Diego County to fall back into the most-restrictive tier on the state’s reopening system Saturday.

-Because of the move to the purple tier, restaurants will have to move to outdoor service only, retail businesses will have to further limit capacity and schools will be unable to shift to in-person learning.
+Because of the move to the purple tier, restaurants were required to move to outdoor service only, retail businesses further limited their capacity and schools are unable to shift to in-person learning.
 The county’s demotion from the less-restrictive red tier is the result of two weeks of case rates that exceeded the threshold of 7 per 100,000 residents.

 The State of California published a list of restrictions for each industry: